Does Personal Car Insurance Cover a Rental Car?

 Shopper Approved

-ProgressiveLiberty MutualTravelers
+ProgressiveLiberty MutualAllstate

 Rental car insurance coverage types

 The next time you rent a car, you have a few different types of coverage to consider.
-Each one can provide you with some level of financial protection, but they each operate a bit differently.
+Each can provide you with some level of financial protection, but they operate a bit differently.

 Collision damage waiver (CDW)

-A collision damage waiver (CDW) is an optional coverage that you can purchase at the rental car counter when you pick up your vehicle.
+A collision damage waiver (CDW) is an optional coverage you can purchase at the rental car counter when you pick up your vehicle.
 Sometimes, your credit card issuer may offer this coverage as well.
-Having a CDW limits your liability if you have an accident or the vehicle incurs damage.
-A CDW can cover any damage to the vehicle and help you avoid paying out-of-pocket repair costs or filing a claim on your own car insurance policy.[2]

-Though many rental companies use CDWs and loss damage waivers (LDWs) interchangeably, the two coverages have an important difference to note.
-CDW coverage only kicks in following a collision.
+Though many rental companies use the terms collision damage waiver and loss damage waiver (LDW) interchangeably, the two coverages sometimes have an important difference: CDW coverage only kicks in following a collision.
 If someone steals the vehicle, you may still be on the hook for any losses.
-An LDW can waive your financial obligation to any eligible damages that occur while you’re renting.

 Supplemental liability protection (SLP)